maxhodak/notes/README.md

 Will put a `daily.mdown` file in the current day's directory.
 You can use a `--date` argument to specify a day other than today.
 This is equivalent to calling `notes new daily --date YYYY/MM/dd`

+## Blockchain Notary

+Notes can publish hashes of your content to the Ethereum blockchain as a form of secure proof-of-existence timestamping.
+All hashes are calculated on the plaintext of your note content, not the encrypted resting contents on the files.
+To just see the SHA256 hash of a note without publishing anything:

+    $ notes hash NoteTitle

+To publish a hash to the Ethereum blockchain:

+    $ notes notarize NoteTitle

+In order to use this feature, you must be running an Ethereum client with an RPC server that exposes the eth, web3, and personal APIs, for example:

+    $ geth --syncmode "light" --cache 1024 --rpcapi eth,web3,personal --rpc

 ## Version Control

     notes git-init
     notes checkpoint
     notes log
     notes status
+    notes version

 ## Encryption